bryanreiter/bryanreiter/README.md

 - 💻 I'm interested in Web Development and currently am teaching myself Javascript and React
 - 📚 I am pursuing my Bachelors of Science in Computer Science at Temple University
+- 🏢 Currently a Master Data Management Intern at Victaulic
 - 📩 Reach out to me if you ever want to work on something!
 Always looking to collab